The best and cheapest way to send money to Ireland

 For example, a dedicated account manager would advise you on when is the best time to send money to Ireland and what kind of rate you should expect.

 It also comes down to how much money you need to send to Ireland.

 If you are doing rather large transfers €10K+ then consider a personal broker company below, otherwise, the other companies offer similar rates just don’t provide the same guidance.

-Our top 3 with money transfer companies to send money to Ireland without a broker:
+Our top money transfer companies to send money to Ireland without a broker:

 - Transferwise – Another very attractive option to send money to Ireland.
 Fantastic rates, great support and transfer over 1 billion € every month.

 - TorFx – Free transfers over $100 and their rates are supported by a “Best Rate Guarantee”

 Personally, we use CurrencyFair to transfer money to Ireland as they are an Irish company and their head office is based in Dublin and offer some of the best exchange rates on the market.